innovativehash/Meteor-Project/CONTRIBUTING.md

 ```bash
 git pull
 ```

-Youll see in the pull some text to the affect:
+Youll see in the pull some text like:

 ```
 remote: Counting objects: 1, done.
 remote: Total 1 (delta 0), reused 0 (delta 0)